Passport to English Logo

 Instructions

-Select "True" or "False" for every statement.
+Select "True" or "False" for each sentence.

 1. You should create an emergency kit for your home and car.